OMerkel/eulersquare/README.md

 discussion on how to map Touch onto its own eventing and mapping it onto Mouse Events at the same time depending on specific device.
 Latest Firefox OS Emulator now simulates Touch Events.
-Earlier versions used mapped Mouse Events only.
+Earlier versions still use mapped Mouse Events only.
 Code has been adapted to run on both.

 Beware: Spoiler
 ===============